PietroGhg/llvm/sycl/doc/sycl-native-cpu.md

 # Compiler and runtime options

-The SYCL Host Compilation flow is enabled by the `-fsycl-native-cpu` compiler option (please note that currently `-fsycl-native-cpu` overrides any other SYCL target specified in the compiler invocation):
+The SYCL Native CPU flow is enabled by the `-fsycl-native-cpu` compiler option (please note that currently `-fsycl-native-cpu` overrides any other SYCL target specified in the compiler invocation):

 ```
 clang++ -fsycl -fsycl-native-cpu <input> -o <output>